decentralized-identity/trustdidweb-v03/spec/specification.md

 1. Generate a new key pair.
 2. Generate a [[ref: multikeys]] representation of the public key of the new key pair.
-3. Calculate the hash string as `base58(hash(multikey))`, where:
+3. Calculate the hash string as `base58(multihash(multikey))`, where:
    1. `multikey` is the [[ref: multikey]] representation of the public key.
-   2. ``hash` is the most recent hash algorithm enumerated in the `hash` item in the [[ref: parameters]], or if none is specified, the default hash algorithm defined in this specification.
-Its output is the hash of its input.
+   2. `multihash` is an implementation of the [[ref: multihash]].
+      Acceptable multihash identifier are defined in [[spec:controller-document]].
+      Its output is a hash prefixed with a hash function identifier and the hash size.
    3. `base58` as defined by the [[ref: base58]] function.
 Its output is the Base58 encoded string of the input hash.
 4. Insert the calculated hash into the `nextKeyHashes` array being built up within